 Remember, if you try to paint over cracks, the effect won’t be the same.
 The color will vary on the surface, as the different depths will affect it.
 The texture will also not be the same, so the best option is to call in a professional to fix the cracks.

 Fading is a common problem in areas that get a good amount of sunlight.
 If your outdoor paint is fading, it could well be due to ultraviolet light breaking down the pigment in the paint.
-When you find this happening, you’ll need to remove any chalking that has occurred, and repaint the area.
+When you find this happening, you’ll need to remove any chalking that has occurred and repaint the area.

 Remember, use a good quality primer and paint to ensure you reduce fading.
 If you use a good painting service to handle this, they’ll ensure that they use the best quality paint possible.

 Flaking or peeling are common paint problems that you most often find outdoors, although it can happen with interior paint too.
-If it is happening indoors, then that can be a sign of damp or mold.
+If it is happening indoors, then that can be a sign of dampness or mold.
 You’ll need to address this issue before you look into repainting the wall.

-Outdoors, peeling and flaking can be due to rust, damp, or mold.
+Outdoors, peeling and flaking can be due to rust, dampness, or mold.
 All of these push the paint off the surface, causing it to peel away.
 If this is only happening in small areas, then you can carefully sand them away, treat any rust or mold that you find, and then repaint to solve the problem.

 If the peeling is on a larger scale, you’ll need to remove the paint entirely and treat the issue beneath.
 Once the issue has been solved, you can then repaint the area.